TheShermanTanker/rpython/rpython/doc/glossary.rst

    transformation
       Code that modifies flowgraphs to weave in translation aspects

-   translation-time
-      In the context of the :term:`JIT`, translation time is when the PyPy source is being analyzed and the JIT itself is being created.

    translator
      :ref:`Tool <try-out-the-translator>` based on the PyPy interpreter which can translate